-Before deciding whether to live in Barcelona or Sant Cugat, you should consider the advantages and disadvantages of each.
+Students studying at the Sant Cugat campus should consider the advantages and disadvantages of living either in Barcelona or Sant Cugat.
 One of the great advantages of living in Sant Cugat is the proximity to your classes and the slower pace of living in a quiet suburb; getting to class will take minutes from most anywhere in Sant Cugat.
 On the other hand, Barcelona offers all the services of a large city, but it also has some inconveniences.
 Perhaps the biggest drawback to living in Barcelona is the traveling time to the campus.
 The FGC, the commuter train, can take 15-25 minutes to get to Sant Cugat and then it's another 15 minutes to get to the campus.
 The links to school are important to bear in mind not only for the time spent commuting, but also for the price of transport.
+The rental prices are similar for both locations.

-There is a large amount of available housing in Barcelona, but whether you decide to live in the city or in the suburbs, it can take time to find what you want.
+The housing situation has become more restrictive in the past years and whether you decide to live in the city or in the suburbs, it can take time to find what you want.
 Looking for an apartment on your own requires knowledge of the different areas (barris) in Barcelona because prices can vary substantially from one area to another.
-It is highly recommended that you begin researching accommodation well before your arrival, and try to arrive in Barcelona at least one or two weeks prior to the start of your program to locate or finalize permanent accommodation.
+It is highly recommended that you begin researching accommodation well before your arrival and try to arrive in Barcelona at least two weeks prior to the start of your program to locate or finalize permanent accommodation.
 With this in mind you should book a room in a hotel, hostel or student residence for this initial period.
-Another possibility is to find classmates on the ESADE Facebook groups who are already here and are willing to rent a room on a short-term basis.
+Another possibility is to find classmates on the ESADE Facebook or Whatsapp groups who are already here and are willing to rent a room on a short-term basis.